-You envision yourself celebrating the festive season surrounded by your loved ones, enjoying a decadent homemade feast, and soaking up every merry moment.
-In reality, fulfilling the hostess role involves quite a bit of preparation, from planning the menu to styling the table.
-And while the holidays typically conjure up scenes of cozy fireside dinners fueled by mistletoe and eggnog, who says that the traditional Yuletide gathering needs to take place after the sun sets?
-If you prefer to eschew the matchy-matchy store-bought décor look for a decidedly unique and elevated event, rejoice: We've rounded up a handful of Christmas brunch ideas to inspire your upcoming fête.
+Even if you love to be the host when the holidays roll around, fulfilling that role involves quite a bit of preparation, from planning the menu to styling the table.
+And while the holidays typically conjure up scenes of cozy fireside dinners fueled by mistletoe and eggnog, who says that the traditional festive gathering needs to take place after the sun sets?
+If you prefer to celebrate in the a.m. with a bevy of morning-friendly foods, rejoice: We've rounded up a handful of holiday brunch ideas to inspire your upcoming fête.

 Whether you observe Hanukkah, Christmas, or any other holiday beyond the December solstice, these recipes and tablescape design ideas can be adapted to any occasion throughout the year.
 Should you go savory or sweet?
 To save you the stress of having to choose between the two, we scoured the internet for super easy options for both.

 So roll up your sleeves, prepare your grocery list, and put on your creative hat.
 These festive brunch ideas will help you whip up a memorable event that'll have guests wanting an invite to next year's bash.

 Savory: These zucchini fritters from Minimalist Baker will be an instant crowd-pleaser.
 On its own, zucchini doesn't have a ton of flavor, but when paired with a bolder herb like dill, the result is unbelievably tasty.
 Plus, they're vegan, so your guests don't have to feel guilty about having more than one.
 They're made with quinoa, zucchini, onion, dill, and your choice of greens (among a slew of other ingredients).